Humphrey the Bear: Personality

-Humphrey is a big, opportunistic, neurotic brown bear who lives in Brownstone National Park.
-He is constantly trying different ways to catch food and/or shelter from unsuspecting visitors, often violating the park rules in the process.
+Humphrey is a big, opportunistic, neurotic and dimwitted brown bear who lives in Brownstone National Park.
+He is constantly trying different ways to steal food and/or shelter from unsuspecting visitors, often violating the park rules in the process.
 However, his habit of fulfilling his wants/needs in this manner is not entirely unjustified, as it is often shown that he is seldom rewarded when he follows the rules.
 Unlike most Disney characters, Humphrey does not speak, but instead makes an assortment of inarticulate sounds to convey his emotions; those grunts were supplied by Disney staffer Jimmy MacDonald.
 When stricken by worry or panic, Humphrey runs desperately in place, with his feet seemingly headed in all directions.
 Humphrey's foil is most often Donald Duck, one of his antagonists; otherwise it is typically an officious park ranger voiced by Bill Thompson.
 The ranger's name was never identified in the theatrical shorts, but when the films were re-edited into an hour-long Disney TV episode, he was referred to as J. Audubon Woodlore.

 Popularity

 The films were popular in theaters, and the character was familiar enough to be included in the Mickey Mouse Club opening (Humphrey is one of the characters who holds the trampoline that bounces Mickey Mouse in the air).

+The Humphrey made a couple of brief cameo appearances in The Lion King 1½, first along with many silhouettes of Disney title characters coming into the theater in the green screen of the ending scene.

 Later appearances

 Although the series Humphrey starred in enjoyed only a short run, a later generation of Disney artists and directors remembered Humphrey fondly, and cast him in episodes of Chip 'n Dale Rescue Rangers, Goof Troop, Mickey Mouse Works, House of Mouse, and Mickey Mouse Clubhouse.
 Humphrey returned to the screen in three new shorts: Donald's Grizzly Guest and Donald's Fish Fry reunite Humphrey with Donald Duck, and in Hot Tub Humphrey Humphrey is once again in the title role, alongside Ranger Woodlore.
 In these appearances, his vocals alternated between Frank Welker and Jim Cummings.
 Due to adding Humphrey to these Disney programs he became a more current character and can be seen in more Disney-related merchandise such as watches, cards, pins, T-shirts, and posters.
 In 2018, he returned in the series Legend of the Three Caballeros, where he is re-imagined as a bear rug reanimated by a magical artifact called the Spark of Life.
-He later made a cameo in Ralph Breaks the Internet, where he is seen doing a dance and picking up trash on the floor in the background.
+He later made a cameo in Ralph Breaks the Internet, where he is seen doing a dance and picking up trash on the floor in the background when Vanellope visits OhMyDisney.com.
+He has a cameo appearance in the 2023 short film Once Upon a Studio, where he rode in an elevator to take a group photo with several other Disney characters.